-EWH is a dynamic global organization serving engineering students, healthcare professionals, communities around the world and, most importantly, patients in need.
+EWH is a dynamic global organization serving engineering students, healthcare professionals, and, most importantly, communities and patients in need.

-We engage young engineers, scientists, and medical professionals to use their engineering skills to improve global health.
-Through our Institute programs, EWH offers STEM university students and young professionals an eye-opening, life-changing experience that encourages life-long engagement with global health, and enables participants to immediately provide meaningful service to patients in the low-income countries.
+We engage students and young professionals in STEM to use their engineering skills to improve global health.
+Through our Institute programs, EWH offers eye-opening, life-changing experiences that enable participants to provide meaningful service to hospitals in low-income countries.

-EWH also supports training programs in Asia, Africa and Latin America that are building a workforce of in-country biomedical engineering technicians and instructors.
-Working in partnership with local hospitals, educational institutions and governments, EWH is improving local capacity to run efficient hospitals up to international standards now and in the future.
+EWH has also supported workforce training programs in Asia, Africa and Latin America for biomedical engineering technicians and instructors.
+Working in partnership with local hospitals, educational institutions, and governments, EWH strives to create sustainable solutions and strengthen local capacity to repair critical medical equipment now and in the future.

-Together, we are on a journey to improve patient care and save lives throughout the world.
+Together, we are on a journey to improve patient care and save lives around the world.

 In 2008, a multi-year grant from the Wallace H. Coulter Foundation allowed EWH to evolve from a volunteer-based organization to an independent, professional NGO.

-Since that time, we continue to build programs that educate and engage students from all parts of the globe to inspire the development of innovative health technologies and to promote an international community of biomedical engineering knowledge exchange, with information about appropriate technologies and technical skills flowing to and from low, middle, and high-income regions of the globe.
+Since that time, we've continued to build programs that educate and engage students from all parts of the globe to inspire the development of innovative health technologies and to promote an international community of biomedical engineering knowledge exchange, with information about appropriate technologies and technical skills flowing to and from low, middle, and high-income regions of the globe.